- Crime Alerts

 For on-campus medical emergencies call 9-911

-Vehicle Assistance If you have locked your keys in your vehicle the University Police can either assist you directly or call a locksmith.
+If you have locked your keys in your vehicle the University Police can either assist you directly or call a locksmith.
 The University Police will not attempt to unlock any vehicle with side airbags.
-If you think you have a dead battery, the Parking and Traffic Department have a jump pack you can check out by showing your Appalachian State University ID card.
+If you think you have a dead battery, the Parking and Traffic Department can assist you at 262-2878.

 Questions or Comments?